cbg-ethz/SCICoNE/README.md

 Multiple executables (such as inference, simulation, test, score) will be created after the installation.

 ## Inference
-Finds the maximum likelihood tree given cellsxregions matrix or the simulated matrix with params specified.
+Finds the maximum likelihood tree given a cells by regions matrix.

 #### Inference parameters